 Interestingly, the story was inspired by the 1892 short story called ‘Christmas Every Day’ by William Dean Howells.
-I like how the message is put across about the three boys Huey, Dewey and Louie needing to learn the importance about Christmas and how they spent it with their family on the day.
+I like how the message is put across about the three boys Huey, Dewey and Louie needing to learn the importance of Christmas and how they spend it with their family on the day.

 In the second tale, ‘A Very Goofy Christmas’, Goofy and his son Max mail out a letter in time for Santa Claus.
 But Max learns from their neighbour Pete that Santa might not exist, saying that it’s ‘impossible’ for him to fly about the world in one night.
 Max begins having doubts believing in Santa.

 Throughout the story, Goofy tries to convince his son Max that Santa Claus is real, even though he posed as Santa for some kids at another house.
 I like how the story of father and son is put across in this segment of the film, although I’m not sure on how they answered whether Santa’s real or not. 😐

 The story could’ve gone down the route of how ‘Doctor Who’s ‘Last Christmas’ did it with the question hanging in the air about Santa being a dream or not.
 Interestingly, this story precedes the cartoon show ‘Goof Troop’ since Pete’s son PJ doesn’t appear in it.
 Yes, I did watch ‘Goof Troop’!!! 😀